razor-network/docs/docs/Quick Start/Stake.md

 1. Clone the repositoy `https://github.com/razor-network/cli`

     `git clone git@github.com:razor-network/cli.git`

-2. Go to the cloned directory `cd cli`
+2. Go to the cloned directory

+    `cd cli`

-3. Install packages `npm i`
+3. Install packages

+    `npm i`

-3. Create a directory called keys `mkdir keys`
+4. Create a directory called keys

+    `mkdir keys`

-4. Rename the file config-sample.json to sample.json `mv config-sample.json config.json`
+5. Rename the file config-sample.json to sample.json

+    `mv config-sample.json config.json`

-5. Edit config.json to add your ethereum node address (private or infura)
+6. Edit config.json to add your Ethereum node address (private or infura)

 ## Create a new wallet
-1. Create a new ethereum wallet with a password of your choice. `node index.js c <password>`
+1. Create a new ethereum wallet with a password of your choice.

+    `node index.js c <password>`

-2. You can check the `keys` directory for available wallets. `ls keys`
+2. You can check the `keys` directory for available wallets.

+    `ls keys`

 3. Send your Schells and görli ether to this address.

 ## Stake